Welcome

 As a lifelong admirer of the Baroque painters, I paint realistically, emphasizing the contrasts between lights and darks, highlights, reflections, strong shadows, and usually dark backgrounds.
 My paintings are colorful, dramatic, and representational, though not photographic.

 Over the years most of my work has been still life.
 I enjoy bringing often-over-looked, everyday items to life in new and unexpected ways.
 In fact, my art is really an attempt to find and reveal beauty in life’s ordinary things.
 Old kettles and crockery, candlesticks, or a modern, gleaming glass vase are good examples.
-In addition, I’m attempting to contribute to the revival of societal interest in still life art.
-Recently, I have done some landscapes, including the Himalayan scene above and Irish landscapes, as well as colorful sunsets and sunrises.
+Recently, I have begun doing landscapes, including the Himalayan scene above and Irish landscapes, as well as colorful sunsets and sunrises.
+Many of these recent works have been done in acrylics.

-My work is well known, having been shown in various venues from the lower Hudson Valley to the Adirondack Mountains, with numerous exhibitions in New York’s Capital Region and in Vermont.
+My work is rather well known, having been shown in various venues from the lower Hudson Valley to the Adirondack Mountains, with numerous exhibitions in New York’s Capital Region and in Vermont.
 My paintings are in collections throughout the United States and parts of Europe and Africa.
-I am currently represented by two galleries in the Republic of Ireland and one in Troy, New York, as well as a gallery in Monticello, Arkansas.
+I am currently represented by a gallery in the Republic of Ireland and one in Troy, New York, as well as a gallery in Monticello, Arkansas.
 All are by invitation from gallery owners.
 See more details about gallery representation on this page, upper right.
-(Modified from a statement prepared in conjunction with my juried entry into Oil Painters of America.)

 The Artist